hotrodorm/hotrod/hotrod-project/docs/quick-docs/config/databases.md

 HotRod maps the data type of each database column with a default Java type.

-If needed, the default Java type can be superseded by the user defined data type, specified by a `<column>` tag in the table, view, or SELECT query, or by a `<type-solver>` rule.
+The default Java type can be superseded by the user defined data type, specified by a `<column>` tag in the `<table>`, `<view>`, or `<select>` query or, alternatively, by a `<type-solver>` rule.

 An explicit type, or a rule is sometimes needed if the database uses an exotic type that HotRod doesn't know how to handle by default.

+For more complex cases a `<converter>` can manipulate data with tailored Java logic when reading from and writing to the database.

 The default data type for each column depends on the specific database as shown below: